Snowmass 2021 Community Survey Report: Results of the Survey

 For the early career scientists who are (thinking about) applying for jobs, we asked those respondents to indicate how likely they were to apply for jobs in different sectors.
 The highest rated sectors were academic positions at universities and national laboratories, followed by teaching faculty and industry positions in STEM.
 Early career scientists applying for teaching faculty positions tended to be more open to applying for finance and industry positions.
 Respondents were the least likely to apply for finance, entrepreneurship, or non-STEM industry positions.

 Broken down by primary workplace (Figure \ref{Q27_breakdown_combined}B), early career scientists located outside of universities were more likely to apply for STEM industry positions, while respondents at universities were more mixed in their opinions.
 Broken down by race (Figure \ref{Q27_breakdown_combined}D), white early career scientists were more likely to apply to government positions compared to early career scientists in other racial groups.
 Broken down by gender, men indicated they are more likely to apply for STEM industry positions than women.
 Men were also more likely to apply for finance positions.
 Younger male respondents (less than 30 years old) are more likely to apply for teaching faculty positions compared to other demographic groups.
 Early career scientists falling into other gender groups (non-binary, agender, genderqueer, or self-identify) indicated that they are more likely to apply for academic positions and less likely to apply to industry and finance positions.
+When broken down by Snowmass frontiers, respondents in the Energy and Instrumentation frontiers were less likely to apply for university, national laboratory, and teaching faculty positions compared to respondents in other frontiers.
+Respondents working in the Computational and Rare Processes frontiers indicated they were more likely to apply for national laboratory positions compared to university positions; respondents in all other frontiers reported the opposite scenario.

 We asked for early career respondents to comment on why they chose their top job sector.
 A word cloud with the 30 most commonly used words is shown in Figure \ref{Q28_wordcloud_top30} for different groups of early career scientists.
 Because we did not ask the respondents to rank the sectors, we defined the ``top sector'' as the sector in which the respondent was extremely likely to apply.
 Additionally, we removed respondents who were also likely to apply to other job sectors.
 The group in Fig. \ref{Q28_wordcloud_top30}A are early career scientists who reported they were extremely likely to apply to research academic positions (either at national labs or universities), but indicated less than a 4 for industry positions, STEM or otherwise.
 Meanwhile, the group in Fig. \ref{Q28_wordcloud_top30}B are early career scientists who stated they were extremely likely to apply to industry positions but are less likely to apply to any academic positions (including teaching).